-Not Getting Behind the Wheel.
+Not Getting Behind the Wheel

-Understanding from a Vehicle Traffic Expert.
+Get A Better Understanding from A Vehicle Traffic Expert

 My decades of experience watching the effects of traffic-- and accidents give me a unique perspective on the current situation.
-It is truly unusual to see Interstate 5 or the 405 car-free, even during daylight hours.
+It is indeed unusual to see Interstate 5 or the 405 car-free, even during daylight hours.
 By observing driving trends over the last three decades in my role as an accident expert, the effects are astounding.
-Since COVID, I have seen people put their faith in politicians more interested in, well, politics, than their constituents pursuing personal happiness.
+Since COVID, I have seen people put their faith in politicians more interested in, well, politics than their constituents pursuing personal happiness.
 Let's take a look at some causes and effects.

-Understanding Drop-in Traffic.
+Understanding Drop-in Traffic

 The economic issues surrounding the crisis will also leave less disposable income in Americans' pockets to purchase a new car.
 There were already projections even before the virus that Americans would drive less in 2020.
 By April 8th, the total number of miles driven on America's roads fell an astonishing 58%.
 The reduced driving hours even prompted some insurers to give refunds for the fewer miles behind the wheel.